-1. Financial literacy, an importantcareer and life cycle.dimension for VET students' educationReading and nuand future work careersfor financial literacy: c
+1. Financial literacy, an important career and life cycle.dimension for VET students' education

+and future work careersReading and nu

+for financial literacy: or financial literac

 Financial literacy corresponds to very basic abilities that are certainly useful, if not necessary, for persons who are enrolled in VET schools, both for their day-to-day life and for the professions they will have further in life.
 Financial literacy implies basic abilities, such as: